HybridGraphics

 profiles section - to switch between “high performance” NVidia

 Optimus mode.
-You should select “On demand” and reboot.
+You should select “On demand” and then reboot.
 The command

-line tool “prime-select ondemand” does the same selection.
-This may
+line command “prime-select ondemand” will do the same.
+This may also

-also work with the other selections, but may require custom xorg.conf
+work with the other selections, but may require custom xorg.conf files

 Now you should be able to choose if you want to use the Intel iGPU or